richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 Though these do make for a intriguing coworker, the characteristics I will argue that are essential to the 10x programmers are the habits that specifically maximize utilization of a programmer's time to create product features.

-## High-output habits of 10x Programmers
+## High-output traits of 10x Programmers

 The foundations of those long-term characteristics that make a programmer great are not random.
 Product development and good thinking in general have objective natures that only have a small list of satisfactory actions.